 Several other materials may be used to make lacquer paintings, some of the most common being gold leaf.
 Silver is used below the layers of colors to create an effect of immense luster.
 Gold leaf, on the other hand, is often applied as the final layer.
-An interesting use of gold leaf appears as bright light flowing through the window.
-A range of other materials may also be used such as shells, sand, epoxy and clay.
+Interesting use of gold leaf appears as bright light flowing through the window.
+A range of other materials may also be used such as shells, sand, epoxy, and clay.

 How to make a lacquer painting

 Making a lacquer painting is a long and arduous process.
 It may take several months depending on the specific technique of the artist and how many layers of lacquer are included.